bonfire-networks/website-blog/posts/bonfire-for-communities.md

 ---

 Bonfire was never meant to be one more app you scroll.
 Today it becomes what it was always heading toward: **Bonfire for communities** — for groups that need to organise together, not just post at each other.
 Shipping now: groups and topics, events, shared organisation profiles, embeddable federated comments, custom themes, and a first set of governance tools.
-It comes as a ready-to-use space with all of this switched on — and it can be shaped, block by block, into a flavour of your community's own.
-(In the code, "flavours" are what we call these assemblies: jacobin.social runs the Jacobin flavour; researchers run the [Open Science Network](https://openscience.network).)
+It comes as a ready-to-use space with all of this switched on — and it can be shaped, block by block, into exactly what your community needs.

 It's also a shift in focus: from now on, community features come before social ones.

 ## Why community, not social

 [Bonfire Social](/posts/bonfire_social/) reached 1.0 and it does what it set out to do: a well-made, locally-governed, federated social app where people control their feeds, their boundaries, and who can reach them.
 Some spaces will stay exactly that — individuals who follow each other and share a server — and we'll keep maintaining it for them.
 But communities need more than a shared server.
-Bonfire for communities starts from a richer recipe: everything in Social, plus groups, events, decisions, and the rest of this post — usable as it comes, or customised into a flavour for and by each community.
+Bonfire for communities starts from a richer recipe: all the social features, plus groups, events, decisions, and more — usable as it comes, or customised into a flavour for and by each community.

 The last year of working with real communities taught us something we should probably have seen earlier.
 Nobody came to us asking for a better microblog.